-In connection with the 2014 Rights Offering, on October 1, 2014 and November 19, 2014, the Company issued two tranches of Debentures with an aggregate principal amount of C\$96.0 million for total proceeds of C\$91.2 million to the Company.
-In connection with the 2015 Rights Offering. on September 30, 2015, the Company issued another tranche of Debentures with a total principal amount of C\$186.2 million for total proceeds of C\$214.1 million.
-The Debentures have a maturity date of March 31, 2040 (the "Maturity Date").
-The interest rate applicable to the Debentures from and including March 31, 2018 to but excluding March 31, 2019 is 8.1%.
-The interest rate from and including March 31, 2019 to but excluding March 31, 2020 is 8.8%.
-The interest rate from and including March 31, 2020 to but excluding March 31, 2021 will be 8.6%.
-From and including March 31, 2021 to but excluding the Maturity Date, the interest rate applicable to the Debentures will be reset on an annual basis on March 31 of each year, at a rate equal to the annual average percentage change in the All-items Consumer Price Index during the 12 month period ending on December 31 in the prior year (which amount may be positive or negative) plus 6.5%.
-Notwithstanding the foregoing, the interest rate applicable to the debentures will not be less than 0%.
-The Company may, subject to certain approvals, elect to make payment in kind (a "PIK Election"), in lieu of paying interest in cash, to satisfy all or any portion of its interest obligation payable on an interest payment date by issuing to each Debenture holder Debentures equal to the amount of the interest obligation to be satisfied ("PIK Debentures").
-The PIK Debentures will have the same terms and conditions as the Debentures and will form part of the principal amount of the Debentures.
-If, on any interest payment date, the Company fails to pay the amount of interest owing on the Debentures in full in cash, the Company will not (A) declare or pay dividends of any kind on the Common Shares, nor (B) participate in any share buyback or redemption involving the Common Shares, until the date on which the Company pays such interest (or the unpaid portion thereof) in cash to holders of the Debentures; however, if the Company has issued PIK Debentures in respect of all or a portion of the amount of interest owing on the Debentures on one or more interest payment dates, the Company may resume declaring or paying dividends of any kind on the Common Shares and participating in any share buyback or redemption involving the Common Shares beginning on the earlier of (i) the next interest payment date in respect of which the Company pays the amount of interest owing on the Debentures in full in cash and (ii) the date on which the Company repays all amounts owing under the PIK Debentures.
-All payments in respect of the Debentures will be subordinated in right of payment to the prior payment in full of all senior indebtedness of the Company.
+The Subordinated Debentures have a maturity date of March 31, 2040 (the "Maturity Date").
+The interest rate from and including March 31, 2023 to but excluding March 31, 2024 is 13.3%.
+The interest rate from and including March 31, 2024 to but excluding March 31, 2025 will be 10.4%.
+From and including March 31, 2025 to but excluding the Maturity Date, the interest rate applicable to the Subordinated Debentures will be reset on an annual basis on March 31 of each year, at a rate equal to the annual average percentage change in the All-items Consumer Price Index during the 12 month period ending on December 31 in the prior year (which amount may be positive or negative) plus 6.5%.
+Notwithstanding the foregoing, the interest rate applicable to the Subordinated Debentures will not be less than 0%.
+The Company may, subject to certain approvals, elect to make payment in kind (a "PIK Election"), in lieu of paying interest in cash, to satisfy all or any portion of its interest obligation payable on an interest payment date by issuing to each Subordinated Debenture holder Subordinated Debentures equal to the amount of the interest obligation to be satisfied ("PIK Debentures").
+The PIK Debentures will have the same terms and conditions as the Subordinated Debentures and will form part of the principal amount of the Subordinated Debentures.
+If, on any interest payment date, the Company fails to pay the amount of interest owing on the Subordinated Debentures in full in cash, the Company will not (A) declare or pay dividends of any kind on the Common Shares, nor (B) participate in any share buyback or redemption involving the Common Shares, until the date on which the Company pays such interest (or the unpaid portion thereof) in cash to holders of the Subordinated Debentures; however, if the Company has issued PIK Debentures in respect of all or a portion of the amount of interest owing on the Subordinated Debentures on one or more interest payment dates, the Company may resume declaring or paying dividends of any kind on the Common Shares and participating in any share buyback or redemption involving the Common Shares beginning on the earlier of (i) the next interest payment date in respect of which the Company pays the amount of interest owing on the Subordinated Debentures in full in cash and (ii) the date on which the Company repays all amounts owing under the PIK Debentures.
+All payments in respect of the Subordinated Debentures will be subordinated in right of payment to the prior payment in full of all senior indebtedness of the Company, including the Senior Notes.